-The world’s best Chelan, Sweetheart and Bing cherries as well as wild blueberries, marionberries, raspberries and more are grown by our very own.
-The Oregon Cherry Growers cooperative is made up of approximately 60 family-owned farms.
-Many of our member farms have multiple generations involved, somewhere between the orchards and the operating facilities.
+The world’s best Chelan, Sweetheart and Bing cherries as well as wild blueberries, marionberries, raspberries and more are grown by family farmers.
+Many of these farms have multiple generations involved, somewhere between the orchards and the operating facilities.
 For our growers, providing the highest quality products to our customers is truly a labor of love.
 Get to know a few of them.

 John H. Byers of Byers Orchards has been farming cherries with his family for more than 40 years in The Dalles.
 His parents started Byers Orchards in the Mill Creek Valley with 20 acres in 1970, and today John and his wife Sandy run the now 205-acre orchard.
 They produce 17 varieties of cherries including Chelan, Bing and Skeena.
 For John, cherry harvest continues to be a family affair, some years recruiting the help of more than 17 family members to work the orchards, which he says teaches invaluable life skills.

 Dave Cooper is a fourth generational farmer – his grandfather and father both were part of early cooperatives that formed Oregon Cherry Growers – with 300 acres of sweet cherries and 25 acres of pears in the Columbia Basin.
 One of Dave’s first jobs (in the orchard at age 12) was to record the weight of cherry boxes for his father.
 Those weight records were used to determine every pickers’ earnings for the season.
 Today, Dave’s daughter Stacey manages the day-to-day operation of the farm, and Dave acts as an advisor.